-If filing a composite return (Form 765), check the box as indicated.
-The "unified (composite) nonresident return filed" check box must also be marked on Form 502.
-Please attach a completed Schedule 502A with Form 765 if a composite return is filed by the business owners.
+If filing a Unified Nonresident Individual Income Tax Return, Form 765, check the box as indicated.
+The "Unified nonresident return filed" check box must also be marked on Form 502, Page 1.
+Please enclose a completed Schedule 502A with Form 765 if a composite return is filed by the business owners.